- Courses Courses

 Mortuary sciences usually leads to a career in a funeral home or hospital.
 Continue reading for an overview of the programs, as well as career and salary info for some career options for graduates.

-Careers in mortuary service include jobs as an embalmer or funeral director.
+Careers in mortuary service include jobs as an embalmer, funeral director, funeral service manager, mortician, or undertaker.
 All states require funeral directors and embalmers to be licensed, although qualifications for licensing may vary.
 Completion of a mortuary science educational program is usually required.